Avrom Lasarow: Testing pods

 In March 2021, Lasarow announced a new initiative of COVID-19 point-of-care testing for workers to encourage people to return to their traditional workplaces, following the "work from home" directive enforced as part of the United Kingdom's lockdown restrictions.
 The scheme piloted ten testing pod sites, including at the IWG plc bases in Dartford, Kent and Reading, Berkshire, where both employees and visitors could undertake a PCR test to detect COVID-19 transmission.
-Testing was made free at the point of use, and positive results were directly sent to Public Health England.
+Positive results were directly sent to Public Health England.
 Lasarow later announced that further such testing sites would be rolled out in Bristol and Leeds.
 He encouraged the British government to adopt a nationwide version of the scheme from June, when the majority of the country's workforce would be expected to return to their places of work.

 Travel testing

 In May 2021, Lasarow announced that Prenetics had partnered with Virgin Atlantic in an effort to ease travel amidst continued restrictions during the pandemic.
 The initiative, called Project Screen, provided passengers with a single bundle of PCR and rapid antigen tests at a more affordable rate, and allowed the package to be tailored to specific journeys, including round trips, depending on where the destination was classed on the UK's travel traffic light system.
 By 13 May, Lasarow had announced that Prenetics would expand their testing output following calls from Lord Bethell for the private sector to invest in capacity as demand in travel rose significantly following the easing of restrictions on foreign travel.
 The laboratories in Greenwich and Orpington boosted their PCR test output by an additional 450,000.
 Under Lasarow, the firm also saw a growth in employees from 12 in March 2020 to 400 by May 2021.
 On 25 May, Lasarow announced that the testing bundle had also been adopted by Eurotunnel Le Shuttle.

 Amidst a significant surge in demand for international travel in June 2021, Lasarow called for the British government to scrap VAT on travel-related testing, stating that "it’s crucial the government removes VAT on holiday COVID tests which could save a family of four travelling to Spain around £250 and help them fly safer and cheaper."
 He also criticised the government for their list of approved testing companies, describing it as “the wild west with cowboys not playing fair with holidaymakers”.
 Whilst praising their focus on ensuring higher standards, Lasarow called for a review in pricing to avoid consumers being unfairly overcharged.
 He stated that, in some instances, "testing providers [had been] luring in consumers with misleading prices, and then offering tests up to nine times more expensive".
 By August, Health Secretary Sajid Javid had responded to accusations of excessive pricing and exploitative practices by asking the respective watchdog, the Competition and Markets Authority, to investigate.
 Lasarow responded, calling the decision to investigate "long overdue".